Practical and accurate density functionals for transition-metal heterogeneous catalysis: Results

 \subsection{Accurate adsorption energy predictions}

 We first validate our proposed NSC-DFAs against the CE39 dataset by \citet{wellendorffBenchmarkDatabaseAdsorption2015}, which consists of experimental adsorption energies for 39 diverse reactions corrected for zero-point vibrational effects.
-It covers chemisorption and physisorption of key catalytic reactants such as hydrogen, alkanes, alcohols, water and oxygen on technologically-relevant transition-metal surfaces, and spans a large energy range of over \SI{200}{\kjmol} per product.
-This dataset is a standard benchmark for computational catalysis and it has been a prevailing challenge~\cite{mallikarjunsharadaAdsorptionTransitionMetal2019a,kothakondaChemicalAccuracyChemi2024a} to design DFAs that (1) achieve errors below \SI{20}{\kjmol}, let alone the \SI{13}{\kjmol} target that defines transition-metal chemical accuracy, and (2) give a balanced description of both physisorption and chemisorption.
+It covers chemisorption and physisorption of key catalytic reactants such as hydrogen, alkanes, alcohols, water, and oxygen on technologically-relevant transition-metal surfaces, and spans a large energy range of over \SI{200}{\kjmol} per product.
+This dataset is a standard benchmark for computational catalysis, and it has been a prevailing challenge~\cite{mallikarjunsharadaAdsorptionTransitionMetal2019a,kothakondaChemicalAccuracyChemi2026} to design DFAs that (1) achieve errors below \SI{20}{\kjmol}, let alone the \SI{13}{\kjmol} target that defines transition-metal chemical accuracy, and (2) give a balanced description of both physisorption and chemisorption.

-We benchmark the performance of hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW on the CE39 dataset against several common (self-consistent) DFAs and the RPA in Figure~\ref{fig:ce39_dftxc}; here and throughout, we evaluate RPA with PBE orbitals (RPA@PBE), which is the most common choice in the literature.
-With the double-hybrid dhBEEF-vdW@BEEF-vdW, we obtain the best accuracy to date for the full CE39 dataset, leading to a mean absolute deviation (MAD) of $11.8\,$kJ/mol, surpassing transition-metal chemical accuracy.
+We benchmark the performance of hBEEF-vdW@BEEF-vdW and dhBEEF-vdW@BEEF-vdW on the CE39 dataset against several common (self-consistent) DFAs and the RPA in Figure~\ref{fig:ce39_dftxc}; we evaluate the RPA correlation energy with PBE orbitals (RPA@PBE), which is the most common choice in the literature.
+With the double-hybrid dhBEEF-vdW@BEEF-vdW, we obtain the best accuracy to date for the full CE39 dataset, leading to a mean absolute deviation (MAD) of \SI{11.8}{\kjmol}, surpassing transition-metal chemical accuracy.
 Unlike many other DFAs and the RPA, the accuracy of dhBEEF-vdW@BEEF-vdW is also well-balanced, with an MAD of \SI{13.4}{\kjmol} and \SI{9.1}{\kjmol} on the chemisorbed and physisorbed subsets, respectively.
 The overall performance is about $\SI{5}{\kjmol}$ more accurate than RPA, primarily due to a significant reduction of error on the physisorbed subset of the CE39 dataset, for which RPA has a MAD of \SI{20.6}{\kjmol}.
-Our hybrid hBEEF-vdW@BEEF-vdW improves upon the base BEEF-vdW DFA, bringing the MAD down from \SI{18.8}{\kjmol} to \SI{16.9}{\kjmol}, such that it rivals RPA at lower costs.
+Our hybrid hBEEF-vdW@BEEF-vdW improves upon the base BEEF-vdW DFA, bringing the MAD down from \SI{18.8}{\kjmol} to \SI{16.9}{\kjmol}, such that it rivals RPA (also MAD of \SI{16.9}{\kjmol}) at lower costs.